Cold Email for Real Estate Agents: Templates That Convert

 - [Market specifics] — actual current conditions

-Template 8: The FSBO Alternative (For Sale By Owner Properties)
+Template 8: The FSBO Alternative (for sale-by-owner properties)

 Subject: [Address] — alternative to FSBO